junagrole/ptn_reference_wiki/PtN Story/Arcs/Blood & Iron/Prologue/00-02 Shadow.md

 >"Don't move...
 It hates when prey struggles."

 She clarifies that she is an A rank [[Sinner]] with the ability "curse of nightmare", informing Chief that down here are the real criminals and that Chief uses the Shackles to bind them.
 She asks them if they found their Shackles, then uses her power against Chief.
+>[!cite] Chief
->[!cite] "In the darkness, all you can see is this young girl in front of you.
+>In the darkness, all you can see is this young girl in front of you.
 Under her icy gaze, a series of obscure words crawls into your body, crashing your head, screaming to tear your soul apart.

 >[!cite] S-019
->"Stop it, or get killed.
-You know what to do"
+>Stop it, or get killed.
+You know what to do.

 Encouraged by the young Sinner, Chief manages to activate the shackles, which creates a reaction in her left eye: a bright white-blue spark.
 The shackles first bind S-019 and then the screaming Hella.
 Chief describes the feeling of using the Shackles like getting a glimpse of some insane madness.
 Hella swears to kill you, but S-019 coldly states she can't.
 Having awakened her dormant power Chief sees her Nightmare clearly now.
 Rioters storm in and S-019 asks for orders.